iclr-tmp/SpaceMAP/README.md

 # SpaceMAP

-This repo is the implementation of SpaceMAP for the ICLR 2022 submission: SpaceMAP: 'Visualizing Any Data in 2-dimension by Space Expansion'
+This repo is the implementation of SpaceMAP for the ICLR 2022 submission: 'SpaceMAP: Visualizing Any Data in 2-dimension by Space Expansion'

 SpaceMAP IS a novel dimensionality reduction method based on space geometry and hierarchical manifold approximation.💫